awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 The deployment process creates a privately accessible Amazon S3 bucket where the web application code is stored\.
 Specify a name to assign to this bucket\.
 This name must be globally unique\.

 **MarketplaceSubscriptionTopicProductCode**
 This is the Amazon SNS topic suffix for subscribe/unsubscribe events\.
 Enter the desired value\.
 The default value is **DevPortalMarketplaceSubscriptionTopic**\.
 This setting is only relevant if you're using AWS Marketplace integration\.
-For more information, see [Configuring Your SaaS Product to Accept New Customers](https://docs.aws.amazon.com/marketplace/latest/userguide/configuring-your-saas-application-to-accept-new-customers.html#in-your-application)\.
+For more information, see [SaaS customer onboarding](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-product-customer-setup.html#in-your-application)\.

 **StaticAssetRebuildMode**
 By default, a static asset rebuild doesn't overwrite custom content\.
 Specify **overwrite\-content** to replace the custom content with your local version\.